-A whisk is one of those must-have tools you need in your kitchen, regardless of your level of cooking prowess.
-When you think of whisks, you may think about whipping up a batch of scrambled eggs or omelets.
+Whisks are one of those must-have tools you need in your kitchen, regardless of your level of cooking prowess.
+When you think of whisks, you may think about whipping up a batch of scrambled eggs or omelettes.
 But whisks come in many different shapes and sizes, and they’re useful for so many other things.

 Then, there are flat whisks, dough whisks (Danish or otherwise), ball whisks, spiral whisks, and so on.
 But which to choose?
-I researched some of the best whisks out there to help you make your way through the tangle of options.
+I did the research to come up with a list of the best whisks out there, and then I put them to the test in my kitchen, to help you make your way through the tangle of options.
+I tested how well each whisk performed mixing batter and sauces—and, if it was a specialty whisk, how well it performed its designated purpose.
+I also took note of how comfortable each was to use and how easy each was to clean.

-What We Love: Comfortable grip, sturdy wires, water-tight design
+What We Love: Comfortable and nonslip grip, sturdy wires, watertight design

 What We Don’t Love: Plastic handle

 When you think of whisks, the classic balloon whisk is the one that comes to mind.
-And OXO makes a comfortable one with a soft, non-slip handle, which feels comfortable in your hands even during the most rigorous of whipping tasks.
+OXO makes a comfortable one with a soft, non-slip handle.
+Indeed, it felt comfortable in my hands, even while I was performing more rigorous whipping tasks.

-OXO’s water-tight, dishwasher-safe design makes the whisk easy to clean up, too.
+OXO’s watertight, dishwasher-safe design makes the whisk easy to clean up, too.
 Plus, it comes in a 9-inch size for smaller jobs.
-The only downside is that the handle is made of plastic and not silicone or more durable material.
+The only thing I would change after using this extensively during testing is the handle: I'd like it to be just a little bit longer for better leverage, and for the handle to be silicone instead of plastic.

 Material: Polished stainless steel whisk, plastic handle | Dimensions (LxWxH): 11 x 3 x 1 inches | Weight: 0.2 pounds | Dishwasher-Safe?
 Yes

-What We Love: Sturdy, dishwasher-safe, good for deglazing
+What We Love: Sturdy, good for deglazing, lightweight

-What We Don’t Love: Water can collect in the handle
+What We Don’t Love: Water can collect in the handle, slippery handle

-It’s also easy to clean since it’s dishwasher-safe.
+I also found the whisk easy to clean since it’s dishwasher-safe.
 Just be sure to dry the whisk by hanging it upside down to make sure all the water drips out of the handle.

 Material: Stainless steel | Dimensions (LxWxH): 10 x 1.5 x 2.75 inches | Weight: 0.2 pounds | Dishwasher-Safe?
 Yes